-Resource Area Potential Environmental Impact from Proposed Action Noise Under the Proposed Action, short-term and long-term moderate adverse effects would be expected, resulting in the continuation of many of the types of noise presently occurring at KSC.
-Noise generated during construction activities of the Proposed Action at LC-48 would potentially have discernable, but temporary effects.
-Long-term effects would include increased traffic to and from the location, and mobilization to the site for pre- and post- launch activities that occur throughout the year.
-The loudest noise generated at the site would result from launches and test fires; this would be short in duration and intermittent throughout the year.
-Personnel on site would be required by Occupational Safety and Health Administration (OSHA) and NASA regulations to be equipped with hearing protection.
-Impacts from the Proposed Action for noise would be short in duration but have moderate impact on the environment and areas beyond the KSC.
-Biological Resources Construction of the Proposed Action would result in moderate impacts to wildlife due to loss of habitat at the proposed LC-48 site.
-Impacts to the overall wildlife population and biodiversity at KSC would not be significant as the affected area is already partially fragmented by the railroad track and Phillips Parkway, and is only a fraction of the land n used for operations on KSC.
-Facility lighting and nighttime launch operations would potentially result in moderate impacts due to disorientation of nesting and hatchling marin turtles.
-Impacts to marine species from rocket debris were determined to be minimal as it is highly unlikely any fish, turtles, or whales would be struck directly by falling materials Corrosion of rocket parts in the ocean would be slow and the dilution of toxins by the larg volume of water would stay below dangerous levels.
+Resource Area Potential Environmental Impact from Proposed Action Biological Construction of the Proposed Action would result in moderate impacts to wildlife due to Resources loss of habitat at the proposed LC-48 site.
+Impacts to the overall wildlife population and biodiversity at KSC would not be significant as the affected area is already partially fragmented by the railroad track and Phillips Parkway, and is only a fraction of the land not used for operations on KSC.
+Facility lighting and nighttime launch operations would potentially result in moderate impacts due to disorientation of nesting and hatchling marine turtles.
+Impacts to marine species from rocket debris were determined to be minimal as it is highly unlikely any fish, turtles, or whales would be struck directly by falling materials.
+Corrosion of rocket parts in the ocean would be slow and the dilution of toxins by the large volume of water would stay below dangerous levels.
 Impacts to vegetation from launch emissions and potential acid deposition could occur intermittently, resulting in short-term minimal effects.
-The installation of lightning protection towers with guy wire supports located along the coast near wetlands and in a high bird concentration area, would result i moderate impacts.
+The installation of lightning protection towers with guy wire supports located along the coast near wetlands and in a high bird concentration area, would result in moderate impacts.
 Cultural Resources The development of LC-48 at the proposed project area would have no effect on any archaeological sites or historic resources that are listed, determined eligible, or considered potentially eligible for listing in the National Register of Historic Places (NRHP).
 No impacts are expected to any cultural resources from the Proposed Action.
+Air Quality Total quantities of criteria pollutants produced during launch or engine test firings are dependent on launch vehicle classes and total number of annual launches and engine tests.
+Individual launches would be short-term discrete events and rocket emissions released in the lower atmosphere would be rapidly diluted and dispersed by prevailing winds.
+Effects on ambient air quality at KSC from construction and operation of LC-48 would be minimal.
+The increase of emissions related to traffic associated with launch complex operations would be negligible.
+The modest addition of personnel expected for the Proposed Action could increase traffic emissions intermittently and for short periods of time during launch and test firing operations.
+However, this increase would not exceed emissions that were associated with traffic volume during the Space Shuttle Program.
+Climate and Climate Change/Sea Level Rise In February 2010, the CEQ issued NEPA guidance for evaluating the effects of climate change and greenhouse gas emissions.
+Based on the anticipated minimal and intermittent addition of employees, and the number of SCLV launches that would occur at the launch complex, annual direct emissions should be well under 25,000 metric tons (55 million pounds).
+Therefore, according to the CEQ guidance, the impact of this project to global or regional climate change, including sea level rise, is anticipated to be minimal.